-In addition to the method stipulated in the Notification to calculate the consolidated capital ratio (referred to as "First Standard" in the Notification), SMFG has adopted the advanced internal ratings-based (IRB) approach for calculating credit risk-weighted asset amounts.
+In addition to the method stipulated in the Notification to calculate the consolidated capital ratio (referred to as "First Standard" in the Notification), SMFG has adopted the advanced internal ratings-based (IRB) approach for calculating credit risk-weighted asset amounts at the end of March 2009.
+The foundation IRB approach was used for the prior fiscal year ended on March 31, 2008.
 Further, SMFG has implemented market risk controls, and, in calculating the amount corresponding to operational risk, the Advanced Measurement Approach (AMA).